-Ride: No. 78 Furniture Row Racing Chevrolet
+2014 Ride: No. 78 Furniture Row Racing Chevrolet

-Crew chief: Todd Berrier
+2014 Crew Chief: Todd Berrier

-Points finish: 24th
+2014 Points Finish: 24th

-Stats: 36 starts, zero wins, one top 5, five top 10s, zero poles, one lap led, three DNFs, 20.1 average start, 20.2 average finish
+2014 Stats: 36 starts, zero wins, one top five, five top 10s, zero poles, one lap led, three DNFs, 20.1 average start, 20.2 average finish

 Low Point: For most of the season, the New Jersey native struggled to find the right speed and handling combination with his new team to be competitive.
 When they did land on something, all too often the results didn’t reflect the effort due to circumstances outside of their control.
-However, the lowest point for Truex came away from the track when long time girlfriend Sherry Pollex was diagnosed with ovarian cancer in August.
+However, the lowest point for Truex came away from the track when longtime girlfriend Sherry Pollex was diagnosed with ovarian cancer in August.

-The roller-coaster ride through Speedweeks was a sign of things to come as the Denver based organization could never quite get its footing.
+The rollercoaster ride through Speedweeks was a sign of things to come as the Denver based organization could never quite get its footing.
 The No. 78 was never a back marker yet it was rarely in contention either, as illustrated by a season average start and finish of 20th place.
-There were some moments of hope through the season however, as Truex compiled back-to-back top 10 finishes on two separate occasions.
+There were some moments of hope through the season however, as Truex compiled back-to-back top-10 finishes on two separate occasions.

 2015 Outlook: Furniture Row Racing just announced that 32-year-old Cole Pearn, the team’s lead race engineer and a former racer himself, will replace Todd Berrier atop the pit box.
-The move could prove to be beneficial for Truex, who thrived under the leadership of another engineer, Chad Johnston while at Michael Waltrip Racing.
+The move could prove to be beneficial for Truex, who thrived under the leadership of another engineer, Chad Johnston, while at Michael Waltrip Racing.
 Look for this team to produce better results more consistently and perhaps contend for a surprise victory in 2015.